jtheisen/reconciler/ideas.md

 The cloning feature is a bit different from all the others in that it requires knowledge about the relationship of navigational properties and the foreign keys that represent them - which is difficult in EF 6.

+### Merging

+Similar to cloning is the task of taking all entities in all specified collection nav props from one entity, the merge source, and reroot them to another, the merge target.

 ### Key Consistency Requirement Drop

 Reconciler currently requires that for all given nav props values, the respective foreign keys need to be set and match - which is something easy to get wrong when done explicitly in a client: